anastassty/personal-portfolio/README.md

 # Personal Portfolio Website

-I built this portfolio to showcase my projects, skills, and experience as a Computer Science student at the University of Arkansas.
+I built this portfolio to showcase my projects, skills, and experience as a Computer Science student.

 ## 🔗 Live Website